 From Mortero Trailhead — 5.5 Miles, Challenging, 4 hours return (2,200ft elevation gain)

 From the Mortero Palms Trailhead, head north-northwest up the Mortero Wash, first on flat ground and then on a boulder-strewn slope.
-At the top of this slope you will reach the saddle of ridge that leads back up and over into another wash.
+At the top of this slope, you will reach the saddle of the ridge that leads back up and over into another wash.
 Bearing west, a very discreet trail ascends gently to a flat area and then a more noticeable trail that branches off towards Goat Canyon.

 The final stretch of the Mortero Wash leads over a low pass, after which the seriously scenic views open out before you.
 About a third of a mile further on, the trail begins its descent into Goat Canyon.